EmergentOrder/onnx-scala/docs/README.md

 #### Optional - Dotty Variant

-* [Dotty](https://github.com/lampepfl/dotty) - A next-generation compiler that will become Scala 3 (For native union types, used here to express ONNX type constraints)
+* [Dotty](https://github.com/lampepfl/dotty) - A next-generation compiler that will become Scala 3 (For native union types, formerly used here to express ONNX type constraints, but currently using cross-version source compatibile union types instead)

 #### Optional - ZIO Variant